Burundi–India relations: Cultural relations

+Indians in Burundi

 As of August 2015, around 450 Indian citizens of persons of Indian origin reside in Burundi.
-The majority of them are employed as traders and businessmen.
+The majority of them are employed as traders and businessmen by multinational companies in the country.

 Foreign aid

 India has offered to provide Burundi with lines of credit worth $4.22 million for a farm mechanization project, and another $0.17 million to help design an Integrated Food Processing Complex in Burundi.
 In May 2011, Burundi signed an agreement with the EXIM Bank of India to receive an $80 million LOC for the 30MW Kabu hydro-electric power project.

 The African Union nominated Burundi as the site for an India-Africa Vocational Training Centre (VTC) at the first India Africa Forum Summit in 2008.
 India trained Burundians in operations, and handed over the Centre to the Government of Burundi in April 2014.
 India also established a pan-African institute called the India-Africa Institute of Educational Planning and Administration (IAIEPA) under commitments made at the Summit.
 The Institute was opened in 2015.
 India pledged to build a cluster bio-mass gasifier system in Burundi at the second India Africa Forum Summit in 2011.
 India also offered to build a Farm Science Centre, an institution innovated by the Indian Council of Agriculture Research, in the country.

 Under the Pan African e-network project, India set up tele-medicine and tele-education centers in Burundi in 2010.
 The tele-medicine centers will enable Burundian doctors to consult with doctors in India.
 In April 2010, the two countries signed an agreement to establish an Information Technology Centre in Burundi with Indian assistance.
 India donated two consignments of medicines worth nearly $440,000 in June and July 2010 for distribution in refugee camps in Burundi.
 After a fire in Bujumbura, a major revenue-earning market of the Burundian Government, caused a financial crisis affecting the functioning of the Burundian Permanent Mission in New York, the Indian Government provided the country with $100,000 as grant assistance.
 India donated $100,000 to provide relief in the wake of flooding in Burundi in February 2014.